cemkucukgenc/darknet_ros_3D_v1/README.md

 rostopic echo /objects_position/message
 ```

-If you encounter with issues on running, you can check this link
+If you encounter issues with running, you can check this link
 - https://github.com/leggedrobotics/darknet_ros/issues/381